 8. Circular accelerator

 In the ring-shaped part of the accelerator, the power amplifiers bring the particles up to enormous speeds.

 generate extremely strong electromagnetic fields.
 These focus and steer the particle beam.

-10. Tumour treatment of a patient
+10. Tumor treatment of a patient

 The patient lies down, precisely aligned so that the particle beam delivers its energy only to the cancer cells and destroys them.
 Healthy tissue remains untouched.